Localization, Convexity, and Star Aggregation: Applications

-\end{restatable} Proposition \ref{thm:example-logistic} follows after noting that the soft-max function is $1$-Lipschitz and surjective (and the bound can be further tightened by log factors in this special case).
-Before investigating how these bounds translate to larger classes\textemdash namely those with $H_2(\eps, \c F)$ of order $\eps^{-q}$, we need to state the chaining version of our upper bound, proved in Appendix \ref{prf:chaining}. \begin{restatable}{theorem}{chaining} Let $\psi$ be an $\eta$-exp-concave loss taking values in $[0,m]$.
-Then, the star estimator $\tilde f$ applied to $(\psi, \c F)$ satisfies with probability at least $1 - C e^{-\rho^2/C}$, where $H_2(s) \equiv H_2(s, \c F') \le H_2(s, \c F) + \ln(1/s)$. \end{restatable} In classes with entropy $\eps^{-q}$, our results fall into two regimes.
-The first covers losses such as the logistic loss, for which $-\ln \circ \vp$ is Lipschitz.
-Here, the covering numbers of $-\ln \circ \c L_\d$ differ from those of $\c F$ by a constant, and we match the optimal rates for the square loss \citep{rakhlin_empirical_2017}.
+\end{restatable} Our bound for logistic regression, quoted in the introduction, follows after noting that the soft-max function is $1$-Lipschitz and surjective.

+Before investigating how these bounds translate to larger classes\textemdash namely those with $H_2(\eps, \c F)$ of order $\eps^{-q}$ for small $\eps$\textemdash we need to state the chaining version of our bound, proved in Appendix \ref{prf:chaining}. \begin{restatable}{theorem}{chaining} Let $\psi$ be an $\eta$-exp-concave loss taking values in $[0,m]$.
+Then, with probability at least $1 - 9e^{-z}$, the star estimator $\tilde f$ applied to $(\psi, \c F)$ satisfies where $H_2(s) \defeq H_2(s, \psi \circ \c F')$ and $c = 36^{-1}(1/m \wedge \eta/2)$. \end{restatable} In classes with entropy $\eps^{-q}$, our results fall into two regimes.
+The first covers losses such as the logistic loss, for which $-\ln \circ \vp$ is $A$-Lipschitz.
+Here, the covering numbers of $-\ln \circ \c L_\d$ differ from those of $\c F$ by the constant $A^q$, and we match the optimal rates for the square loss \citep{rakhlin_empirical_2017}.

-For general $\c L$, the covering numbers of $-\ln \circ \c L_\d$ may contain an extra factor $\d^{-q}$, leading to sub-optimal rates.
-Sub-optimality follows from combining the minimax regret analysis of \citet{bilodeau_tight_2020}, which produces the average regret $n^{-1/(1+q)}$, with a standard online-to-batch reduction.
+For general $\c L$, the covering numbers of $-\ln \circ \c L_\d$ may contain an extra factor $\d^{-q}$, leading to suboptimal rates.
+Suboptimality follows from combining the minimax regret analysis of \citet{bilodeau_tight_2020}, which produces the average regret $n^{-1/(1+q)}$, with a standard online-to-batch reduction.
 We note that the upper bound of that paper is non-constructive, whereas these upper rates come with an explicit algorithm.
 Tightening our analysis to close this gap, or proposing an algorithm that attains the correct rates, remains a significant open problem.